INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Computer Vision/Exam Preparation.md

 - Filling small gaps in objects or lines.
 - Smoothing contours while keeping larger holes intact.

-### Line Detection
+### Line Detection (Hough Transform)

 **Concept**: Each edge point in an image maps to a cosine curve in the Hough space (ρ, θ).
 When all edge points are mapped, a lot of cosine curves are generated in the Hough space.
 **Key Insight**: If multiple edge points belong to the same line in the image, their cosine curves will intersect at a specific (ρ,θ) in the Hough space.
 **Hough Transform Algorithm**: Detects lines by identifying (ρ,θ)pairs with intersections exceeding a certain threshold.
 These intersections correspond to the strongest lines in the image.
 **Purpose**: This process helps detect straight lines in noisy images where direct edge-based methods fail.

 ### Canny Edge Detector (CED)